PAY RANGE: 11

 • retrieve from and enter data into personal and/or mainframe computer terminals to complete work assignments if required by work assignment

-• learn the application of computing software packages related to assigned engineering tasks
+• use computing software packages related to assigned engineering tasks proficiently

 • understand and follow oral and written instructions